 Regular pelvic floor exercises, maintaining a healthy weight, and regular check-ups with your healthcare provider can help manage these conditions.

-Postpartum: Recovery and Beyond
+Postpartum: recovery and beyond

 After childbirth, your body begins the process of recovery.
 It’s essential to continue with your pelvic floor exercises to aid in the recovery of your urogynaecological health.
 Seek medical help if you experience any severe or prolonged symptoms.